mohankumargupta/ha-addons/icecast/README.md

 Certain radio stations and live streams won't play on a device like a Google Home Mini, especially those HLS streams with a URL ending in m3u8 .

-A possible solution is to push those streams to a streaming server like Icecast that is on the local network, then the Google Home Mini can use the mountpoint created on the Icecast server.
+A possible solution is to push those streams to a streaming server like Icecast that is on the local network, then the Google Home Mini can access the stream from the Icecast server.

 ## Features